 Name Range Step Default Description lOInput Not in useI01I02I0Calc - Not in use Selects the residual current monitoring source, which can be either from the two separate residual measurements (I01 and I02) or from the phase current's calculated residual current.
-Actmode Current only DO only Signals only Current and DO Current and signals Current or Signals Signals and DO Signals or DO Current or DO Current or signals Current or Signals and DO Current or DO or Signals Current or DO or Signals Current and DO and Signals - Current only Selects the operating mode.
+Actmode Current only DO only Signals only Current and DO Current and signals Current or signals Signals and DO Signals or DO Current or DO Current or signals Current or signals Current or Signals and DO Signals or DO Current or DO or signals Current and DO and Signals - Current only Selects the operating mode.
 The mode can be dependent on current measurement, binary signal status, output relay status ("DO"), or a combination of the three.